 Day 2: Glenwood Springs to Moab

-After a relaxing morning in Glenwood Springs, board the train for another day of incredible scenery as we head south west past mountain vistas, desert cliffs, and amazing rock formations.
+In the morning, you'll board the train for another day of incredible scenery as we head south west past mountain vistas, desert cliffs, and amazing rock formations.
 Enjoy a two-course hot breakfast as we pass by Parachute Creek and Mount Logan towards De Beque Canyon, a 15-mile long narrow canyon with stair-step cliffs of sedimentary rock layers.

 As we continue west, look out for Mount Garfield.
 At 6,600 feet, it’s the highest point of the Book Cliffs so it should be easy to spot!
 These sandstone cliffs and mountains stretch nearly 200 miles from west to east – another great excuse to get your camera out!